vxgmichel/presentation-pytango-quality/contents.md

  - Using a test context twice will produce a segmentation fault

+ - Properties cannot be changed between each test

+ - Tango events are not supported by the '--file' execution mode

+ - Not compatible with the coverage tool "coverage"

 ???

 Known issue in PyTango, might be possible to use RestartServer once it is fixed

-***
---

- - Properties cannot be changed between each test

-???

 Probably the biggest issue, even though it is possible to use several test modules

-***
---

- - Tango events are not supported by the '--file' execution mode

-???

 Another big issue, see the documentation for more details, though it can be mocked

-***
---

- - Not compatible with the coverage tool "coverage"

-???

-Sooooo Sad!

 Coverage is great, but somehow, the tango layer messes up with its collector